It’s a bit of a nightmare when you catch yourself mid-sentence and realise you’re saying something you don’t actually believe.

 10. You’re multitasking.

 When your attention is divided, you might respond to conversations without fully processing what’s being said or what you’re saying.
-This distracted communication can lead to statements that don’t accurately reflect your thoughts or intentions.
-The modern habit of constant multitasking can exacerbate this issue, leading to more frequent miscommunications.
+Such distracted communication can lead to statements that don’t accurately reflect your thoughts or intentions.
+The modern habit of constant multitasking can exacerbate the issue, leading to more frequent miscommunications.

 11. You’re mirroring people.